uber/RemoteShuffleService/README.md

 spark.speculation=false
 ```

 - The supported Spark version is Spark 2.4.x.
-For Spark 3.x, we are still testing and developing.
+We have a branch **spark30** for working to support Spark 3.0.x.

 ## How to Build